sillsdev/transcriber/README.md

 The `npm run dev` also expects there to be a `amplify/dev` folder containing `amplify-meta.json` and `parameters.json`.
 These files are written into the `amplify` folder structure at the appropriate points to make the `npm run deploy` command work.
 Similary there is a `amplify/qa` folder with the same two files with contents for the qa environment.

+We also have `npm run appdev` and `npm run appqa` that allow you to deploy to the `app-dev.siltranscriber.org` and `app-qa.siltranscriber.org` end points.
+(You may want to get copies of the .env.*.local files from another team member on the project.)

 ## Test suite

 To execute the tests included with the program, use the standard test suite.